-Students who feel that they have received an unsatisfactory response to a financial aid request can appeal.
+Students who feel that they have received an unsatisfactory response to a financial aid request can request an appeal.
 Along with the Need-Based Appeal Form, you can submit a letter to the Financial Aid Appeals Committee stating your situation and requested change.

 AppealsStudents have the right to appeal or request a review of various financial aid components.
 The information below describes the most typical types of requests.
 When submitting an appeal, please use one of the following appeal forms as a cover to your request.
 Please note that submitting a request does not guarantee approval.